Gradient boundaries through confidence intervals for forced alignment estimates using model ensembles: Theoretical analysis

 Working from the sequence in $c$, a vector of time points $t$ of length $m$ is derived, where each $\tau \in t$ represents the latest moment for which

 is true, constrained by $\tau_1 < \tau_2 < \ldots < \tau_m$.
-In this example, $*$ is a concatenation operator, $c^\prime$ is the subsequence of $c$ before adding the next symbol $\sigma$ to the sequence, and $i < n$.
-Note that each $\lambda_i$ is an element in $l$, the correct transcription (or sequence of collapsed labels).
+This probability is found by indexing into the dynamic programming matrix created during alignment.
+In this statement, $*$ is a concatenation operator, $c^\prime$ is the subsequence of $c$ before adding the next symbol $\sigma$ to the sequence, and $j < m$.
+Note that each $\lambda_j$ is an element in $l$, the correct transcription (or sequence of collapsed labels).
 Here, there is effectively a decision for whether to continue assigning the current segment symbol $\lambda_j$ or to proceed to the next one $\lambda_j+1$.
+The boundaries in the data being trained or evaluated on are taken to be each $\tau$ in $t$.

-Returning to the example of Spanish [las], it would be like choosing whether to continue saying the acoustics belong to [l] or proceed to say they acoustics now belong to [a].
+Returning to the example of Spanish [las], in (\ref{eq:concat}), it would be like choosing whether to continue believing the acoustic features are associated with [l] or proceed to say they are now associated with [a], which occurs at the latest moment that appending [l] to $c^\prime$ is more probable than adding [a].
+Note that this example for \textit{las} is not equivalent to stating that a boundary occurs at the last moment that [l] is more probable than [a], which ignores the cumulative probability.

-The last symbol at time point $n$ is a special case that is required to ensure that $\lambda_n$ occurs at least momentarily in the output.
+The last symbol at time point $n$ is a special case that is required to ensure that $\lambda_m$ occurs at least momentarily in the output.
 These statements are merely a symbolic reformulation of how the backtracing algorithm derives $c$ from the dynamic programming matrix.

-Ultimately, each time point $\tau$ in $t$ of a boundary between segments is a quantity that is being estimated using the conditional probabilities a system outputs.
-Because of the assumption of true boundaries, there is an implicit assumption that the boundaries in the training set occur at the same moments of probability difference.
-Were this not the case, the boundaries would make little sense in the first place.
+Ultimately, each time point $\tau$ in the vector $t$ of boundary time points is a quantity that is being estimated using the conditional probabilities a system outputs.

-To summarize, the boundaries in a forced alignment system represent the latest moment in time where one segment symbol was more likely given the acoustics than the following symbol.
-Note that this is distinct from other possible semgentation schemes, like choosing the first moment when the following segment is more probable than the current one, which may result in premature boundaries since segment probabilities are not guaranteed to rise and fall smoothly throughout a particular utterance.
+To summarize, the boundaries in a forced alignment system represent the latest moment in time where it was more probable to append the current segment label to the cumulative sequence than the following segment label.
+Note that this is distinct from other possible segmentation schemes, like choosing the first moment when the following segment is more probable than the current one, which may result in premature boundaries since segment probabilities are not guaranteed to rise and fall smoothly throughout a particular utterance.